 The graph below demonstrates how our guidelines would look over a typical training week.

-The take-away: If you’ve failed to get lean in the past while still riding a ton, more strategic carb periodization might be your solution.
+The take-away: If you’ve failed to get lean in the past while still riding a ton, more strategic carb availability planning might be your solution.

 - Your body is masterful at compensating for an increase in training or decrease in body fat.
 To beat this “fat defense” you need a strategy.
 “Just winging it” likely won’t work.

 - Weighing yourself regularly enables rapid course correction.
 You should record your weight at least 2 times a week, if not daily.